-- 6. Permitted Benefit or Gift - A Benefit or Gift that (A) is food, lodging, transportation, or entertainment and is accepted as a guest, (B) has a value of less than \$50 (including taxes), or (C) is an honorarium speaking at a conference or event that only includes meals, lodging and transportation.
+- 5. Key Staff The Executive Director, Chief Investment Officer, Chief Financial Officer, and General Counsel of the System.
+For purposes of this Policy, the Executive Director may designate one or more other DPFP employees as Key Staff as reasonably determined by the Executive Director. - 6.
+Permitted Benefit or Gift - A Benefit or Gift that (A) is food, lodging, transportation, or entertainment and is accepted as a guest, (B) has a value of less than \$50 (including taxes), (C) is an honorarium speaking at a conference or event that only includes meals, lodging and transportation, or (D) is deemed a Permitted Benefit or Gift by the Board pursuant to Section F.3.
 A Benefit or Gift is accepted as a guest if the person or representative of the entity providing the Benefit or Gift is present.
 Disclosure and related reporting requirements under Chapter 176, Tex.
-Local Gov't Code ("Chapter 176"), may apply to a Permitted Benefit or Gift, with specific dollar limitations applying for lodging, transportation, or entertainment, including lodging, transportation, or entertainment that is accepted as a guest. - 7.
+Local Gov't Code ("Chapter 176"), may apply to a Permitted Benefit or Gift, with specific dollar limitations applying for lodging, transportation, or entertainment, including lodging, transportation, or entertainment, or entertainment that is accepted as a guest. - 7.
 System Representative -Trustees, Investment Advisory Committee members of the System, and Key Staff. - 8.
 Third Party means and includes a person or entity that is seeking action, opportunity or a specific outcome from DPFP regarding a DPFP matter.
 The Third Party may be seeking the action, opportunity or outcome for his or her or its own behalf or the third party may be seeking it on behalf of another person or entity in the capacity of a representative, agent or intermediary, or as an advocate for a cause or group of individuals or entities.
 This definition includes public officials. - 9.
 Trustee -Members of the Board of Trustees of DPFP and persons who are candidates for the position of a Trustee. - 10.
 Undue Influence the employment of any improper or wrongful pressure, scheme or threat by which one's will is overcome, and he or she is induced to do or not to do an act which he or she would not do, or would do, if left to act freely. - 11.
 Vendors independent contractors, whether individuals, partnerships, corporations or other organizations, which perform services for DPFP for direct or indirect compensation.
 Services include, but are not limited to, custodianship of funds, management of investments, maintenance of official records and provision of professional advice.